Carlyle Hotel: 2000s and 2010s

 The Hong Kong businessman Cheng Yu-tung bought the Carlyle's hotel rooms and four other Rosewood hotels in 2011 for a combined $570 million.
 At the time, the hotel had 68 private residences, and some long-term tenants rented rooms for long periods.
 In the 2010s, the Carlyle Hotel continued to attract high-society figures and well-off youth, and there were still frequent music performances at the hotel.
 By then, one-fifth of the Carlyle's revenue came from selling the apartments to long-term residents; the apartments' service charges amounted to thousands of dollars per month, while the hotel rooms rented for between $700 and $15,000 a night.
 The hotel's 420 employees continued to clean and furnish the guestrooms daily, including one employee who was responsible for maintaining the hotel's decorations and artwork.

 The fashion brand Perrin Paris opened a boutique at the hotel in 2012, and the hotel temporarily sheltered displaced residents after Hurricane Sandy later that year.
 Cheng Yu-tung's daughter Sonia Cheng also planned to renovate the Carlyle, hiring Alexandra Champalimaud to redesign some of the spaces.
 A pop-up bookstore temporarily operated at the hotel in 2015, and the same year, Rosewood began formally renting out some of the Carlyle's suites.
 In addition, a Gabriela Hearst fashion boutique opened within the Carlyle Hotel in 2018.
 Rosewood began renovating the Carlyle's guestrooms in 2019.
 Tony Chi redesigned 155 of the hotel rooms and suites, while multiple designers renovated the other units.

 2020s to present

-Due to the COVID-19 pandemic in New York City, the Cafe Carlyle was temporarily closed in March 2020, and all performances there were canceled.
+Due to the COVID-19 pandemic in New York City, the Café Carlyle was temporarily closed in March 2020, and all performances there were canceled.
 The Bemelmans Bar and Carlyle Restaurant were also shuttered, and the Carlyle stopped renting out hotel rooms and dismissed 250 of its staff members.
 The hotel partially reopened that November after some COVID-19 pandemic restrictions were lifted.
 The bar reopened in May 2021, while the Carlyle Restaurant was replaced that October with a restaurant named Dowling's.
 The same year, the renovation of the hotel's guestrooms was completed.
-A store and spa operated by the Valmont skincare company opened in December 2021, and the Cafe Carlyle reopened in March 2022, having been closed for two years.
+A store and spa operated by the Valmont skincare company opened in December 2021, and the Café Carlyle reopened in March 2022, having been closed for two years.